kplas1/1701QCA-Assessment/replicationproject/replication.md

 ![Image](code_for_musical_project.png)

 This project is related to mine because the code is similar to the code i will have to write, which is about playing different musical notes or songs when a button is pressed.
 It also has the same concept of using musical side to the code rather than just a display project.
 This project uses acceleration and different buttons to change the musical note.
+I can use similar code to code the microbit so that when it recieves information saying the fruit is being touched then it can play a musical rhythm or sound.

 ### Related project 2 ###